Reunion Project Group - Program

-The program project group is responsible for planning the one or two class/cluster events that were selected by the full Reunion Planning Committee during the Reunion Planning Workshop.
+The program project group is responsible for planning the class/cluster event that was selected by the full Reunion Planning Committee during the Reunion Planning Workshop.
 This includes the naming of the program, selecting and recruiting participants in the case of a panel, discussion, or performance program, creating a shopping and other requested supplies list (due March 1), and stewarding the program itself at Reunion.
+If your class is celebrating a milestone reunion (10th, 25th, 50th or greater), the program project group also leads planning for the class meal.

-As you are discussing ideas for your class or cluster events, consider the following questions:
+As you are discussing ideas for your class or cluster program, consider the following questions:

 • Do the ideas reflect the broader interests and makeup of the class?